-NBMP Function Reference Template
+NBMP Function Description

-Introduction
+General

+NBMP functions that are included in the function repository shall follow a common representation standard.
+This section describes the NBMP function reference template that all functions can use for specifying their description.

-Template of Processing Function Description
+Template of Reference Function Description

 The elements of the suggested template to describe Processing Functions are included below.

-Name: identifier to represent the Processing Function in a workflow description
+Name: identifier to represent the Processing Function in a workflow description.
+“Name” parameter is required for Function Description and it should be specified by the implementer or provider of the function

 Description: textual explanation to describe the functionality of a Processing Function.
+Parameter “PublishFormat” is not necessary for Function Description (it would be necessary only for the last “Task” in a Workflow)

+”Requirements” desccriptor would be used to specify general requirements that would be required for a “Task” instances of said function in a certain runtime environment.
+In Function Description, only Maxmum or Minimum values would be specified.

+Function Description would not contain “Parameters” in “Configuration” descriptor as it should be provided in Workflow Description and used as configuration parameters to instantiate a function as a Task instance

+Parameters for “Client Assistance” descriptor would be defined after it will be clarified on the points included as Editor’s notes(copied below) in corresponding section of the latest working document on Descriptors

+Editor’s Notes: Following are to be clarified: a) Usage of the parameters for two different purposes - 1) Whether the NBMP source knows the set of device capabilities already before creating the workflow? and 2) Collection of device capability information when workflow manager sets up a monitoring task. b) Is the clientAssistance flag needed?

+Parameter “Variable” in “Monitoring” descriptor would be defined as not only specific to each function but also common to all functions

+Assertion Descriptor is not included

 List of input port names, data type units and buffer sizes: list of (1) input port names, (2) data-type units (tokens) that enter the Processing Function through the designated port and (3) sizes of the buffers attached to input ports.
 This size is measured in data-type units (i.e. The number of data type units to be processed which are stored in the buffer) In case there is no input port, the list consists of an empty set .
+Parameters “InputPorts” and “OutputPorts” are not required in “Detail” descripters used in Function Description.
+It would be necessary only for configuration of “Task” instances

 List of output port names and data type units: list of output port names and data-type units (tokens) that egress from the Processing Function through the designated port.
 In case there is no output port, The list consists of an empty set.

 List of parameter names and range: list of parameter names and range values.
-Parameters are employed to tune the behavior of a Processing Function and include configuration.
+Parameters are employed to tune the behaviour of a Processing Function and include configuration.

-+ Sony’s contribution
+Editor’s Notes:Above will be update